Translate

 What training and expertise is available to support children with SEND, and how is specialist expertise secured?

 We regularly invest time and money in training our staff to maintain high quality provision for all pupils and to develop enhanced skills and knowledge to deliver interventions.
-All staff have up-to-date safeguarding and Prevent training.

 Appropriate staff will undergo regular training to fully meet the needs of the children with whom they work.
 Staff will be trained in a child’s SEND management regime and / or to meet individual needs as they are identified in Healthcare Plans / in response to advice from external agencies.
 Training needs are identified through regular audits of staff expertise and need, training update requirements and advice from parents/carers and professionals.
 Resources are purchased as and when they are required and / or recommended by professionals working with an individual child.